mentalfaculty/LLVS/README.md

 let fetchedString = String(data: value.data, encoding: .utf8)
 ```

-Here we have fetched the second value we added above, and converted back into a string.
+Here we have fetched the second value we added above, and converted it back into a string.
 We passed in the second version identifier; if we had passed in the first version, which was created before the value was added, `nil` would have been returned.

 What about the first value we added above?
 That was added before the second version, so it continues to exist in future versions.
 (We say it "prevails".)
 So we can fetch it in exactly the same way.